Freedom Tower Silver Dollar

 The Freedom Tower Silver Dollar is a "one dollar" coin minted under license of the Commonwealth of the Northern Mariana Islands (CNMI) in 2004, although the CNMI does not have legal authority to issue or authorize currency.
 Despite vague statements in advertisements, it is not issued by the United States Mint and is not considered legal tender, nor is it considered non-circulating legal tender.
 The CNMI receives royalty fees from proceeds of the sale of the coin.
-The coin is actually minted by SoftSky, a Wyoming commemorative coin maker.
+The coin itself was actually minted by SoftSky, a Wyoming commemorative coin maker.

 Description

 The obverse of the coin features a rendered image of the original design proposal for the Freedom Tower by Daniel Libeskind that was to be built on the former site of the World Trade Center in New York City.
 Also on the obverse are the United States national motto "In God We Trust" and the words "Freedom Tower, July 4, 2004."
 The reverse features an image of the former World Trade Center and the words "We Will Never Forget", along with a small symbol of a star on a stone pillar within a circle.
 This latter unidentified icon is in fact the coat of arms of the Northern Mariana Islands.